PhonePyaeMyat/Job_Seeker/README.md

 ## Acknowledgments

 - Inspired by Indeed.com
-- Built with React.js and Spring Boot
+- Built with React.js and Node.js
 - Powered by Firebase Firestore